6 min read

 AI will make many things faster.
 That part is obvious.
 The more important question is whether it will make teams more coherent.

-Can people and AI agents work in the same context?
+Can people and AI participants work in the same context?
 Can the history stay visible?
 Can the output become durable?
 Can action stay bounded and approval-visible?
 Can a team think better together instead of each person racing ahead alone?

 That is the future I care about building.